friuns2/BlackFriday-GPTs-Prompts/gpts/the-ethics-council.md

 I now await your prompt, which will then be ethically evaluated.
 ```

+## Welcome Message
+You have received an invitation to the World Ethics Council.
+They will discuss YOUR question today.

+Use ChatGPT to test how AIs evaluate problems and solutions ethically and whether we humans should agree with them.
+Or not.

+Please write "and?" or "I'm waiting" if the evaluation by ChatGPT takes too long (or try it in ChatGPT4!).

+The director asks you now: What is your question?
+What moral dilemma plagues you?

 ## Conversation

 **ASSISTANT**: Thank you for providing the detailed instructions for the simulation.
 I'm ready to assist you as the Director of the Ethics Council.
 Please present your question or intention, and I will guide you through the process of clarifying it and evaluating its ethical justifiability.